griffin-cli/griffin-cli/README.md

                               should be assigned the value of this parameter; default: normalized parameter name, without the prefix
-  -l, --always-use-latest     do not lock the version, instead always pull the latest version -m, --allow-missing-value   do not fail when running exec or exporting variables if this parameter does not exist
+  -l, --always-use-latest     do not lock the version, instead always pull the latest version -o, --optional              do not fail when running exec or exporting variables if this parameter does not exist

 VALUE INPUT FLAGS
   -l, --read-single-line  if reading from stdin, stop reading at \n